cactuzhead/Advanced-Progress-Bars/docs/inline editing.md

 ---

 ## Inline Edit Toggle
-When toggled on, you will now see a gear icon appear to the right of the progress bar\'s text which will allow you to edit the progress bar'\s value without manually editing the code block itself.
+When toggled on, you will now see a gear icon appear to the right of the progress bar's text which will allow you to edit the progress bar's value without manually editing the code block itself.

 ![Slider](/assets/Obsidian Advanced Progress Bars - Gear.png)